'Fix it!' Gun violence plea to Trump from students, parents

 A strong supporter of gun rights, Trump has nonetheless indicated in recent days that he is willing to consider ideas not in keeping with National Rifle Association orthodoxy, including age restrictions for buying assault-type weapons.
 Still, gun owners are a key part of his base of supporters.

+The NRA quickly rejected any talk of raising the age for buying long guns to 21.

+"Legislative proposals that prevent law-abiding adults aged 18-20 years old from acquiring rifles and shotguns effectively prohibits them for purchasing any firearm, thus depriving them of their constitutional right to self-protection," the group said in a statement.

-Over 40 people assembled in the White House State Dining Room.
+Several dozen people assembled in the White House State Dining Room.
 Among them were students from Parkland along with their parents.
-Also present were Darrell and Sandra Scott, whose daughter was killed in the Columbine shooting, and Nicole Hockley and Mark Barden, who lost children at Sandy Hook Elementary in Connecticut.
+Also present were parents of students killed in massacres at Columbine High School in Littleton, Colorado, and Sandy Hook Elementary in Newtown, Connecticut.
 Students and parents from the Washington area also were present.

 The student body president at the Parkland school, Julia Cordover, tearfully told Trump that she "was lucky enough to come home from school."